mrbusche/amazon-price-drops/README.md

 2. Wait for the sorting progress to stop
 2. Run the JavaScript in amazonPriceDrops.js

+If you haven't received the updated amazon price listings where it sorts by price for you you may want to look at this branch https://github.com/mrbusche/amazonPriceDrops/tree/filter-before-2017-10-08

-If you haven't received the Updated amazon price listings you may want to look at this branch https://github.com/mrbusche/amazonPriceDrops/tree/old-way-before-20170829
+If you haven't received the updated amazon price listings you may want to look at this branch https://github.com/mrbusche/amazonPriceDrops/tree/old-way-before-20170829